nus-cs2103/website-base/admin/faq-fragment.md

 <pic eager src="{{baseUrl}}/admin/images/so much self study.png" width="763" height="307"/>

 Self-study is a critical survival skill in SE industry.
-Lectures will show you the way, but absorbing content is to be done at your own pace, by yourself.
+In our case, {{ lecture_name }}s will show you the way, but absorbing content is to be done at your own pace, by yourself.
 In this course, we still tell you what content to study and also pass most of the content to you.
 After you graduate, you have to decide what to study and find your own content too.

 </div>